Bonnie Rochman's The Gene Machine and Mark O'Connell's To Be a Machine, reviewed: Matters of life and death

 But in each there is a sense that there is something if not pure exactly, then irreducible about being human – a thing that might somehow be lost irrevocably by the intrusion of too much technology.

 It is a common thought.
-Yet there is another case to be made here: that lingering under each of these arguments is the notion that technology and humanity are not distinct ideas, but are in fact coterminous.
+Yet, there is another case to be made here: That lingering under each of these arguments is the notion that technology and humanity are not distinct ideas, but are in fact coterminous.
 It’s the idea of the techno-subject, the notion that all the things that make us human – at their most basic, language, and the manipulation of our environment and ourselves – are in fact technological.
 Rather than being two separate things, like space and time and the body and consciousness, technology and the human are two different sides of the same coin.
 As such, presented with an era of almost unimaginable change, the question is never really “how much technology is enough?” – but instead, at each new epoch, something altogether more difficult: that if technology is who we are, then what are we to do with ourselves now that who we are is forever changed?

 Navneet Alang is a technology and culture writer based in Toronto.Report Typo/Error